Jinam-Shah/Gigtrack/README.md

 but complementary modules:

-- **Gigs Module (Jinam):** Log every gig with full details, rate clients, filter entries, and view a visual earnings dashboard with monthly totals and gig-type breakdown.
+- **Gigs Module (Jinam):** Log every gig with full details, rate clients, filter entries, and view a visual earnings dashboard with monthly totals, gig-type breakdown, status breakdown, and top clients chart.
 - **Goals Module (Sanket):** Set monthly income targets, log payouts as received or pending, view color-coded health status (on track / at risk / missed), and track a goal streak for consecutive months hitting the target.